build-on-aws/content/tutorials/eks-with-efs-add-on/index.md

 >Optionally, terminate the node hosting your Pod and await Pod rescheduling.
 Alternatively, you may delete the Pod and redeploy it.
 Repeat the previous step once more, ensuring the output contains the prior output.

-## Conclusion

-With the completion of this tutorial, you have successfully configured Amazon EFS for persistent storage for your EKS-based container workloads.
-The sample Pod, leveraging the CentOS image, has been configured to capture the current date and store it in the ```/data/out``` directory on the EFS shared volume.
-To align with best practices, we recommend running your container workloads on private subnets, exposing only ingress controllers in the public subnets.
-Furthermore, make sure that EFS mount targets are established in all availability zones where your EKS cluster resides; otherwise, you may encounter a 'Failed to resolve' error.
-To continue your journey, you're now ready to store your stateful workloads like batch processes or machine learning training data to your EFS volume.

 ## Clean Up

 To avoid incurring future charges, you should delete the resources created during this tutorial.